johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

     };
 ```

 Let's review the purpose of this chunk of code.
-We're building the callback that will be passed in our Faye client API `subscribe()` call to handle inbound messages.
-As we handle each message, we are converting the sequence back into an Observable stream.
+This is (in terms of the concepts we started out with), our **inner callback** --xxx-- the function that will be passed in our Faye client API `subscribe()` call to handle inbound messages.
+As we handle each message in this function, we are converting the sequence back into an Observable stream.
 We do that by taking the following steps for each inbound message from Faye:

 1. Deserialize it and destructure it, leaving us with an `error`, `response` and `isDisposed` value for each inbound message
 2. Determine if the Observable stream has errored or is complete